 According to the World Health Organization (WHO), over 280 million people globally experienced depression in 2021.
-Yet, many suffer in silence because of stigma and misconceptions.
+Yet, many suffer in silence because of mental health stigma and misconceptions.

 Imagine trying to walk while carrying a huge bag full of bricks.
 Some days the bag is lighter, but other days it’s so heavy you can barely move.
 Depression feels like that—it makes everything feel harder than it really is.